grelade/grelade.github.io/_posts/2022-07-19-what-is-happening-on-wykop-pt1.md

 ---
 title: "What is happening on wykop.pl? pt.
-1: Authorship structure"
+1: Authors"
 layout: post
 ---